Illuminati-CRAZ/Disappear/README.md

 # Disappear
-Make all rice notes within a length of time visually disappear, because rhythm games need more pain and suffering.
+Upon hitting the first selected note, make all rice notes within a selected group visually disappear, because rhythm games need more pain and suffering.